|

 are the same.
 And a dog with two disease genes is termed “homozygous affected” –

+both copies of the gene are abnormal.
 It’s been proven that all breeds being tested for prcd-PRA

 have the same disease caused by the same mutated gene.
 This is so, even though